-- Changes in the business environment that can result in changes in competitive pressures and different financial reporting risks?
+- Changes and trends in the operating environment that can result in changes in competitive pressures and different financial reporting risks?

-- Significant and rapid expansion of operations that can strain the control environment and increase the risk of a controls breakdown?
+- Significant and rapid expansion of operations or unusual disruptions that can strain the control environment and increase the risk of a breakdown in key controls?